Ragini-sharma21/online-food-delivery-website/README.md

 3)CONTACT US
 4)ABOUT US

-The website has a user-friendly interface from where user can order food and it also contains a form to be filled by the user so the data get saves from the next ordering.
+The website has a user-friendly interface from where user can order food and it also contains a form to be filled by the user so the data get saved for the next ordering.